itochax23/DiamondMachineLearning/README.md

 ## Overview
 Our project goal was to see if a logistic regression, machine learning, model could predict whether a diamond with certain characteristics was natural or lab-grown.
 We also wanted to find out which characteristic(s) of a diamond makes it valuable.

-Part of our project was to scrape and clean the data and use subsequent logistic regression to determine the origin of the diamond: natural or lab-grown.
+Part of our project was to import and clean the data and use subsequent logistic regression to determine the origin of the diamond: natural or lab-grown.

 Working remotely as a team of four, we assigned roles to each team member and dug into the front and backend of our predictive website to create a user-friendly and esthetically pleasing site which would be both educational and interactive.